 As it was my birthday, we decided to treat ourselves to the first class tickets.
 Glacier Express booking must be made well in advance as the tickets tend to sell out quickly, especially at the weekends.
 The Glacier Express ticket price is obviously cheaper in standard class, however the first class carriages have full glass roof that adjoins the side carriage windows meaning that for the entire journey, you get panoramic views of the Alps rolling past.

 The Glacier Express Chur-Zermatt journey that we did takes about five and a half hours, but the boarding time still allows for lunch service on the train.

 A panorama of the Swiss Alps

 Apart from the stunning mountain scenery and the fact that it is the largest canton in Switzerland, Graubunden is actually a trilingual canton.
-Native speakers of Swiss German, Italian and Romansch, the least-spoken fourth language of Switzerland, exist side by side in the pretty mountain villages.
+Native speakers of Swiss German, Italian and Romansch (the least-spoken and little-known fourth language of Switzerland) exist side by side in the pretty mountain villages.

 On board the Glacier Express

-Lunch is available as a fixed menu of three courses, or only the main course.
+Lunch on the Glacier Express is available as a fixed menu of three courses, or only the main course.
 The entree on the day we travelled was pork peppersteak with spätzli.

-The journey itself is incredibly relaxing.
+It is so incredibly relaxing.
 There is really nothing to do for hours.
 Except stare out of the panoramic windows at the dazzling scenery that sweeps past relentlessly.
 The most strenuous thing I had to do was keep putting my sunglasses back on quickly enough when the train moved from the mountain shadows into the piercing sunlight, which reflected off the glittering snow so brightly it made my eyes leak.